Think antibacterial hand soap is your best defense against germs? Think again.

 Thieves oil is a special blend of therapeutic-grade essential oils, including clove, lemon, cinnamon, eucalyptus and rosemary.
-The blend is named after four thieves who supposedly used the oils to protect themselves while robbing people dying of the plague.
+The blend is named after four thieves who supposedly used the oils to protect themselves while robbing people dying of the plague in the 15th century.

 Sound unbelievable?
-Thieves oil has actually been tested for its cleansing abilities and has shown to be very effective in supporting the immune system and eliminating bacteria.2
+Thieves oil has actually been tested for its cleansing abilities and has shown to be very effective.2

-And not only is Thieves a power antiseptic (without the harsh chemicals and toxins), it smells AMAZING!
+And not only is Thieves a powerful cleaner (without the harsh chemicals and toxins), it smells AMAZING!
 It smells woodsy and clean.
 Perfect for dirty little hands.

-Here’s a simple recipe to make your own Thieves foaming hand soap.
+Here’s a simple recipe to make your own DIY Thieves hand soap.

 DIY Thieves Hand Soap

-- 1 tsp aloe vera juice (helps to moisturize hands)
+- 1 tsp aloe vera juice (optional: helps to moisturize hands)

 Equipment & Tools

-- In a foam dispensing bottle, add water, castille soap and Thieves oil.
+- In a foam dispensing bottle, add water, castile soap and Thieves oil.